 Acceleration: vfd selection criteria for motors should consider the necessary acceleration time.
 The acceleration time is directly proportional to the total inertia and inversely proportional to the available torque.

 Duty cycle: Choosing the appropriate drive depends on whether the load is stable, variable, follows a repeating cycle of variations, or has pulsating torque.
 Duty cycle is defined as the ratio of ON time to cycle time of a fixed repeating load pattern over a given time period.
 Duty cycle becomes a factor in choosing the appropriate drive when the operating cycle causes the drive to run idle or at reduced load for more than 25% of the time.
+As a result, finding a reliable frequency inverter supplier that can cater to diverse duty cycles and load profiles is crucial.

 Heating: The temperature of the motor or controller is a factor in ventilation and loss in vfd selection criteria for motors.
 Running a self-ventilated motor at reduced speed may cause the temperature to rise above normal.
 A ratings reduction or forced ventilation may be needed to achieve the motor's rated performance.